The State University System offers Bachelor's, Master's, Specialist, Professional Doctorate, and Research Doctorate degrees.

 |b.
 1. Six-Year Graduation Rate for Students who are Awarded a Pell Grant in Their First Year (applies to all SUS institutions except for Florida Polytechnic University)|

 |b.
 2. Academic Progress Rate (2nd Year Retention for full-time students in college for the first time with a Pell Grant) (for Florida Polytechnic University only)|

 |10.||Board of Trustees Choice (this metric is specific to strategic emphasis at each SUS institution)|

 The Board of Governors evaluates universities on the excellence (achieving goals) or improvement (making progress toward goals) for each metric based on prior year data and calculates a total score for each university.
-To be eligible to receive state investment funding, universities have to score a minimum of 55 out of a possible 100 points.
-Beginning in Fiscal Year 2021-22, an institution will need to score at least 60 points to be eligible.
+To be eligible to receive state investment funding, universities have to score a minimum of 60 out of a possible 100 points.

 A university that meets all 12 of the standards must submit a five-year benchmark plan with target rankings on key performance metrics for national excellence to the Board of Governors.
 Once approved, the Board of Governors awards the university an amount specified in the General Appropriations Act.

-The University of Florida, Florida State University, and the University of South Florida have been designated preeminent universities.
+The University of Florida, Florida State University, and the University of South Florida have been designated Preeminent State Research Universities.

 In 2016, Ch.
 2016-237, Laws of Florida, amended s.
 1001.7065, Florida Statutes, to create the designation of an Emerging Preeminent Research University, which applies to state universities meeting at least 6 but fewer than 11 of the 12 academic and research excellence standards identified in law.
 Emerging Preeminent Universities must also submit a five-year plan with target rankings on key performance metrics for national excellence to the Board of Governors.